Generic linear systems for projective CR manifolds: Definitions and statements of the results

-If $L^{\otimes d(h)}\rightarrow M$ is the line bundle providing embedding of class $C^h$ in projective space, theorem \ref{thm:gener} asserts the existence of generic linear systems of arbitrary rank for large enough powers of $L^{\otimes d(h)}$.
-Observe that genericity is defined to be leafwise genericity (properties 1 and 2), together with a requirement on the full derivative of the induced map analogous to the third one in the definition of a Lefschetz pencil structure.
-This condition gives supplementary information about the differential of $\phi$ in the direction transversal to $D$, in those points where the rank along $D$ decreases.
-For example, when $m=1,n-1,n$, it implies that $\nabla\phi$ has always maximal rank and therefore that $\nabla_{D^\perp}\phi(x)\neq 0$, $\forall x\in \Sigma^\mathcal{F}_1(\phi)$.
+Observe that the outcome of theorem \ref{thm:gener} is a generic CR map $\phi$ defined away from a CR submanifold (properties (1) and (2)), together with a requirement on the full derivative of $\Phi$ analogous to the third one in the definition of a Lefschetz pencil structure.
+The latter condition gives a lower bound -depending on the dimensions m,n- on the rank $d\phi$, this providing supplementary information about the differential of $\phi$ in the direction transverse to $D$ in those points where the rank along $D$ drops enough.